-Except 1 day gains, rest were really important for any mutual fund investor like me but there are lot of people I know who check their fund gains every day so Kuvera Mutual Fund platform seem to have addressed that segment as well.
+Except 1 day gains, rest are really important for any mutual fund investor but there are lot of people I know who check their fund gains every day so Kuvera Mutual Fund platform seem to have addressed that segment as well.

 XIRR is our real returns from Mutual Funds.
-So critical to know quickly.
+So important to know.
 Good that we get to see it at portfolio level as well as each fund level.
-Overall process of importing your existing investment is same as any other competitor.

-Here too I will give ***** (5 star) to the process but I would have given same to other applications as well.
+Here too I will give ***** (5 star) to the import process but I would have given same to other apps as well.
 Basically Kuvera is on par with its competitors.

 Portfolio representation in Kuvera Mutual Fund App

-Every application has different way of representing your portfolio.
-Lets see what path Kuvera Mutual Fund App chose.
-There are three links on dashboard viz Portfolio Details, Overview and Compare.
-Lets see each of them.
-Together they should give me all that I need from my portfolio view.
+Every app has different way of representing your portfolio.
+In Kuvera app, there are three things – Portfolio Details, Overview and Compare.
+Lets see each of them.a) Portfolio Details

 This is basic view of portfolio.
-Listing of all schemes with features of sorting on different columns.
-Option to click and invest/redeem/switch etc. It shows investment, returns, value against each scheme so you know actually how much your are gaining or losing against each scheme.
+Listing of all schemes with features of sorting on different parameters.
+Option to click and invest/redeem/switch etc. It shows investment amount, returns, current value against each scheme so you know actually how much your are gaining or losing against each scheme.

 At first glance it looked okay to me but when I started using mobile app, I realized the pain.
 Portfolio page is not really that mobile friendly.
 The links to edit, attach goal etc are too close and you accidentally end up clicking option that you really intend to.
 Also icons shown against each scheme are not really that intuitive.